Lramseyer/vaporview/CONTRIBUTE.md

 The `waveform-labels-container` is also more or less static content, except that the labels can be rearranged.
 For that, I have click and drag handlers: `dragStart()`, `dragMove()`, and `dragEnd()`.
 And when a user rearranges signals, we have to call a function called `reorderSignals()` which triggers a whole bunch of DOM accesses across the webview.

-The `transition-display-container` really just updates to the signal values every time the cursor is updated.
+The `transition-display-container` really just updates to the signal values every time the marker is updated.

 The `scrollArea` is where most of the complexity lies, and will have it's own section...